itsfareast/traffic-signs-classification/README.md

 - Visualizing the network weights can also help in designing the architecture.
 Visualize them by plotting the weights filters of the convolutional layers as grayscale images
 - Check the data points which are incorrectly predicted by the system and try to analyze this information
 - Experiment with hyperparameters and other architectures.Try fiddling with the filter size of the convolutional layers as well as its output/output depth, you can also fiddle with the output size of the fully connected layers and the dropout probability.
 - Use L2 regulation and early stopper techniques to prevent overfitting.
-Also play around with different types of optimizer function.
+Also play around with different types of optimizer functions.